 EVANGELICAL FREE CHURCH OF CHULA VISTA

 As members of this Church we band ourselves together in order to carry out the commission given by our Lord Jesus Christ, and do ordain and establish the following constitution to which we voluntarily submit ourselves.
+This Constitution shall serve as the by laws for this Church.

 Article I - Name